-1. External Examiners are required by AU to submit written reports both annually and at the end of their period of office.
-External Examiners’ comments on the examining process are invited, including observations on the structure and content of the scheme of study and its teaching.
+1. External Examiners are required by AU to submit written reports both annually and at the end of their period of External Examiners’ comments on the examining process are invited, including observations on the structure and content of the scheme of study and its teaching.

 (i) External Examiners on undergraduate schemes are required to complete an annual report which should be submitted by email within 4 weeks of the meeting of the final Examining Board in June.

 (ii) External Examiners on taught postgraduate schemes are required to complete two reports; an annual report which should be submitted by email within 4 weeks of the meeting of the semester two Examining Board in June, and a short report submitted at the end of the dissertation component of the degree scheme (November/December).